-In deciding my postgraduate degree, I take into account several aspects of the programs that different universities offer.
-These include the degree of variability of its elective courses to ensure the versatility of knowledge that I would obtain through my studies, the diversity of international students to expand my network and gain the ability to think from multiple perspectives, and the extracurricular activities that I can join to get practical experience and make the most of my postgraduate experience.
-I also consider my educational background and working experience in accordance with the entry requirements of each program.
+In deciding my postgraduate degree, I have taken into account several aspects of the programs that different universities offer.
+These include the degree of variability of its elective courses to allow for the versatility of knowledge that I would obtain through my studies, the diversity of international students to expand my network and gain the ability to think from multiple perspectives, and the extracurricular activities that I can join to gaine practical experience and make the most of my postgraduate experience.
+I also considerd my educational background and working experience in accordance with the entry requirements of each program.

 Columbia’s MSFE program is perfect for launching my career because it combines highly quantitative and data-driven modules that I will need to learn how to analyze and interpret large sets of financial data.
 The interdisciplinary curriculum also prepares me to become an innovative leader in finance by staying current with the latest technology and thinking from multiple disciplines, stimulating me to think outside the box.

 The MSc in Finance and Economics at LSE will provide me with a stronger foundation in Finance while enriching my knowledge of the underlying economic principles.
 The financial economics courses will particularly develop my fundamental understanding of the market system from a business standpoint.
-These courses will also strengthen my knowledge of VCs’ role in the economy and learn how to analyze market opportunities for VCs to benefit.
+These courses will also strengthen my knowledge of the role of VCs in the economy and help me learn how to analyze market opportunities for VCs to benefit.

-Imperial’s MSc in Finance program interests me in particular as it offers elective courses related to the application of technology in finance, an understanding of which is relevant in view of my professional aspirations in Indonesia, where MSMEs are struggling to keep up with fast-paced technological developments.
+Imperial’s MSc in Finance program also interests me as it offers elective courses related to the application of technology in finance, an understanding of which is relevant in view of my professional aspirations in Indonesia, where MSMEs are struggling to keep up with fast-paced technological developments.

 Post-Graduation Plans

 As the global economy is slowing down, Indonesia is amongst those affected.
 The Ministry of Finance introduced the National Economy Recovery program as an effort to maintain economic stability.
-In this program, various supports are enforced to help the recovery of Micro, Small, and Medium Enterprises (MSMEs) from the COVID-19 pandemic.
+In this program, various support initiatives were enforced to help the recovery of Micro, Small, and Medium Enterprises (MSMEs) from the COVID-19 pandemic.
 When the COVID-19 pandemic hit, MSMEs were forced to take informal loans with staggering interest rates and most of them ended up shutting down their businesses.
 Based on the data collected by LPEM UI and UNDP, over 95% of Indonesian MSMEs reported a decrease in asset value and over 77% in revenue during the pandemic.
-In addition, the pandemic also caused hold ups in productions due to scarcity of raw materials, declines in number of customers, as well as hardships in getting financial support, which led to MSMEs struggling to pay their outstanding loans, utility bills, and employee wages.
+In addition, the pandemic also caused hold ups in productions due to the scarcity of raw materials, declines in number of customers, as well as hardships in getting financial support, leading to MSMEs struggling to pay their outstanding loans, utility bills, and employee wages.

 Accounting for more than 60% of the country’s GDP and over 95% of its labor market, MSMEs are considered to be the main driver of Indonesia’s economy.
-Despite their significant role, MSMEs still have difficulties securing financing to expand their businesses except for expensive micro loans.
-I learned about this when I was doing my community service in a remote village, where I talked to small merchants about their concerns regarding their financial situation.
+Despite their significant role, MSMEs still have difficulties securing financing to expand their businesses except for expensive micro-loans.
+I learned about this when I was doing community service in a remote village, where I talked to small merchants about their concerns regarding their financial situation.
 During our discussions, I saw one of their main problems centered around their lack of financial literacy, as indicated by their inefficiency in managing their working capital and bookkeeping records.
 Consequently, they weren’t able to produce financial statements, which is one of the most important requirements in securing a bank loan.
 They also didn’t have enough working capital and assets as collateral, making it impossible to get outside funding which dampened their growth.